lighthouse-search/fivem-claymore/README.md

 - Sound effects
 - PED animations
 - Move player ids from player server IDs to CFX IDs.
-- Extensions (Allows calling out to external resources for permissions to handle shouldExplode/shouldPlace/shouldDefuse/etc logic).
+- middleware (Allows calling out to external resources for permissions to handle shouldExplode/shouldPlace/shouldDefuse/etc logic).
 - /admin-claymore-clear: Option to delete Claymores in certain radius rather than always deleting all Claymores.

 # Setup